Małgorzata Szumowska: Career

 Szumowska spent two years studying history of art at the Jagiellonian University before she started film studies.
 Szumowska graduated from the National Film School in Łódź.
 As a student, Szumowska made a short which was ranked 14th in the history of Łódź Film School.
 Cisza (Silence) is a short documentary film in which Szumowska tried to capture a simple life of a Polish rural family.

 In 2001, she became a member of the European Film Academy.
-In 2016, she was a member of jury headed by Meryl Streep at the 66th Berlin International Film Festival.
-In 2018, she was also selected a member of the jury headed by Guillermo del Toro at the 75th Venice International Film Festival.
+In 2016, she was a member of the jury headed by Meryl Streep at the 66th Berlin International Film Festival.
+In 2018, she was also selected as a member of the jury headed by Guillermo del Toro at the 75th Venice International Film Festival.

 In 2020, her film co-directed with Michał Englert Never Gonna Snow Again was selected as the Polish entry for the Best International Feature Film at the 93rd Academy Awards.

 Szczęśliwy człowiek (Happy man)

 Szumowska graduated from the film college in 1998 and made her debut feature film Szczęśliwy człowiek (Happy Man) in 2001.
-The film was nominated to The European Film Award and Szumowska became a member of the European Film Academy in the same year.
+The film was nominated for the European Film Award and Szumowska became a member of the European Film Academy in the same year.
 The plot explores complicated relationships among three people facing enormous difficulties who nonetheless strive to achieve happiness, or, at least, steer clear of tragedy.